codeuniversity/ppp-profiler/README.md

 # ppp-profiler

 This service listens to realtime updates from [mhist](https://github.com/codeuniversity/ppp-mhist/), which are evaluated with scripts that are sent through a http-endpoint.
 The output is a state of a card that is then shown in some kind of frontend, that receives the updated card state via websocket.

+## setup

+assuming you have a working go installation: clone this repo into `$GOPATH/src/github.com/codeuniversity/ppp-profiler`.

+Run `make install dep run` in the `ppp-profiler` directory.

 ## endpoints